RPC (RES)

 AI Analysis | Feedback

-Ben M. Palmer, President and Chief Executive Officer
+Ben M. Palmer President and Chief Executive Officer

-Michael L. Schmit, Vice President, Chief Financial Officer, Treasurer and Corporate Secretary
+Michael L. Schmit Vice President, Chief Financial Officer, Treasurer and Corporate Secretary

-Mr. Michael L. Schmit was appointed Vice President, Chief Financial Officer, Treasurer, and Corporate Secretary of RPC, Inc. in May 2022.
-Concurrently, he also holds these positions at Marine Products Corporation.
-Prior to joining RPC, he served as Chief Accounting Officer and Corporate Controller at SWM International (Schweitzer-Mauduit International, Inc.) since 2019, and before that, as Chief Accounting Officer and Corporate Controller of Chart Industries.
-His earlier career included various financial and risk management roles at other public and private companies, including Georgia-Pacific, LLC, and experience in public accounting with Ernst & Young in the U.S. and Australia.
+Mr. Schmit was appointed Vice President, Chief Financial Officer, Treasurer, and Corporate Secretary of RPC, Inc. on May 17, 2022.
+He also holds the same positions at Marine Products Corporation.
+Prior to joining RPC, Inc., he was Chief Accounting Officer at Schweitzer-Mauduit International, Inc. (SWM International), a global performance materials engineering and manufacturing company, since 2019.
+He previously served as Chief Accounting Officer and Corporate Controller of Chart Industries.
+Earlier in his career, Mr. Schmit worked in various financial and risk management roles for other public and private companies, including Georgia-Pacific, LLC, and spent time in public accounting with Ernst & Young in both the U.S. and Australia.
+He earned a B.S. in Business Administration with a major in accounting from the University of Nebraska and is a CPA.

-Richard A. Hubbell, Executive Chairman of the Board
+Richard A. Hubbell Executive Chairman of the Board

 AI Analysis | Feedback